jhcp/volleyzombie/GAME-DESIGN.md

 When life is depleted, it's game over.

 During the matches, magical items will appear in the player's field.
-These items will trigger a special effect when caught by a player.
+These items will trigger a special effect when caught by a player (see below).

-It is possible to pause by pressing P
+It is possible to pause by pressing P.

 ## Difficulty